We started by trekking into Moanalua Valley (on the West side of the Koolaus).

 At this point we’re standing in the middle of a dip in the Koolau mountain range called the Moanalua Saddle.
 It’s good to rest here and fuel up.
 Soak in the views and recover for a bit because the hiking gets extreme from here on.

-From the summit of Kulana’ahane ridge we took a left and hiked the ridgeline.
+From here we continued up the ridge.
 I didn’t really know what to expect at this point.
 I’d seen pictures and heard people say that this section of the ridge is mental.
 My heart rate started to go up and I got a little anxious.
 But, our leader Marcus and the rest of the crew plodded along confidently so I followed suit.

 What we encountered next was the most extreme ridge hiking I’ve done since the Pu’u Kawiwi-No Name-Tiki Ridge hike.
 Look at this trail.
 Some parts are near vertical sections of pure choss (“choss” = rock climbing term for loose and crumbly rock).
 The dot you see at the top of the mountain is the old Naval Radio Station building at the top of the Haiku Stairs.